- Wayne Kramer

 Crossing Over has too many pieces.
 More characters emerge than mentioned above, and they become more and more entangled in each other’s stories to melodramatic extremes.
 The actors, particularly Ford, Curtis, and Bishil, do some impressive work with the material in their brief scenes, but the overall result falls flat.
 Other cinematic mosaics rely on The Wonder of Coincidence to explain away the intricacies of how their characters connect, creating a detailed quilt in the process.
 Robert Altman established the style with Nashville and Short Cuts, P.T.
 Anderson kept it alive with Boogie Nights and Magnolia, and most recently Paul Haggis revived it with the overrated Crash (2003).
 But the stories in this film don’t quite intermingle as well as they should.

 Kramer’s Crossing Over starts with its subject and explores it from there.
-The human drama feels detached because Kramer seems more interested in his themes than how his characters interact.
+The human drama feels detached because Kramer seems more interested in his themes than in how his characters interact.
 He uses their superficial connections as an excuse to communicate his message.
 Some of the stories are better than others, and the less interesting ones might’ve been elevated had they maintained some vital association with the rest.
 But instead, several stories float on the edge, and their inclusion feels like rogue paragraphs in a larger essay against U.S. immigration policy.
 Had Kramer narrowed his scope to only a few precise storylines, his film could’ve gone beyond mere anecdotes about immigration and become a solid argument.